 6.2 Third Party Connection Agreement

 All new connection requests between third parties and Xtracap require that the third party and representatives agree to and sign the Third Party Agreement.
 This agreement must be signed by the IT Manager as well as a representative from the third party who is legally empowered to sign on behalf of the third party.
-By signing this agreement the third party agrees to abide by all referenced policies.
+By signing this agreement, the third party agrees to abide by all referenced policies.
 The signed document is to be kept on file with the relevant extranet group.
 All non-publicly accessible information is the sole property of Xtracap.

 6.3 Business Case

 All extranet connections or network resource access must be accompanied by a valid business justification, in writing, that is approved by the third party.
-Typically this function is handled as part of the Third Party Agreement.
+Typically, this function is handled as part of the Third Party Agreement.

-6.4 Point Of Contact
+6.4 Point of Contact

 The Third Party must designate a person to be the Point of Contact (POC) for the third party connection.
 The POC acts on behalf of the party, and is responsible for those portions of this policy and the “Third Party Agreement” that pertain to it.
 In the event that the POC changes, the relevant third party person or organization, must inform Xtracap promptly.